Distribution: Occurring west of the Cascades crest in Washington; British Columbia to California.

-Habitat: Open, moist to rather dry areas, low to moderate elevations in the mountains.
+Habitat: Open, moist to rather dry areas, low to middle elevations in the mountains.

 Conservation Status: Not of concern